Did you know that Tavyside Health Centre is a research-active organisation?

 The studies that the Practice is currently involved with are as follows

-If you are presenting with any new musculoskeletal or joint pain, you may be eligible for this study.
-You may also be eligible if you have a relative with Rheumatoid Arthritis.
+The study was looking for any patients presenting with any new musculoskeletal or joint pain.
+You may have also been eligible if you have a relative with Rheumatoid Arthritis.

 The BEST3 trial uses a Cytosponge - a cheap and simple test that can be done in a GP surgery instead of a referral to hospital for an endoscopy.
 Scientist are looking for signs of a condition called Barrett's oesophagus which can develop in people who have regular symptoms of heartburn, acid reflux or indigestion.
 People with Barrett's oesophagus have a slightly higher risk of developing esophageal cancer, so it is important to identify and monitor this group of patients to catch any early signs of cancer.